| Copyright | Lennart Kolmodin |

-Binary serialisation of Haskell values to and from lazy ByteString
+Binary serialisation of Haskell values to and from lazy ByteStrings.

 The Binary library provides methods for encoding Haskell values as